-In countries like Peru and South Africa, mining activities contribute more than 11% and 27.4% of GDP respectively.
-Nonetheless, the mining sector has a lot of negative health and environmental impacts and sometimes the health cost of the mining activities can outweigh its benefits.
+In countries like Peru and South Africa, mining activities contribute more than 11% and 27.4% of GDP, respectively.
+Nonetheless, the mining sector has a lot of negative health and environmental impacts, and sometimes, the health cost of mining activities can outweigh its benefits.

 Various Causes of Mining

-1. Advancement in technology
+1. Advancement in Technology

-These cell phones contain an estimated 46 metric tons of silver, 2100 metric tons of copper, 2 metric tons of palladium, 46 metric tons of silver, and 0.04 metric tons platinum.
+These cell phones contain an estimated 46 metric tons of silver, 2100 metric tons of copper, 2 metric tons of palladium, 46 metric tons of silver, and 0.04 metric tons of platinum.

-2. Urbanization and increased population growth
+2. Urbanization and Increased Population Growth

-3. Few substitutes for minerals
+3. Few Substitutes for Minerals

 Most developing countries depend on mining for their economic growth.
-The International Council on Mining and Metals (ICMM) report that approximately 70 countries heavily rely on the mining industry.
+The International Council on Mining and Metals (ICMM) reports that approximately 70 countries heavily rely on the mining industry.

 Top mining industries are making breakthroughs in technology and investing heavily in it as well.
-An example is a current use of sensing technologies and Internet of Things (IoT), autonomous systems, use of drones, simulations, and adaptive supply chains.
+An example is the current use of sensing technologies and the Internet of Things (IoT), autonomous systems, drones, simulations, and adaptive supply chains.

 Effects of Mining on Human Health

-1. Respiratory complications
+1. Respiratory Complications

-In addition, miners and people living around areas where radioactive gases such as Radon are emitted can suffer from long term respiratory diseases such as lung cancer.
+In addition, miners and people living around areas where radioactive gases such as Radon are emitted can suffer from long-term respiratory diseases such as lung cancer.
 Chronic exposure to welding fumes can also cause lung irritation and poisoning, and inhalation of mercury can lead to mercury poisoning.

-2. Injuries and fatalities
+2. Injuries and Fatalities